kalebpc/ubuntu-mac/README.md

 11. Click 'Configure Secure Boot' and choose a password

 12. On this page I elected to Partition my HHD to have Win10 on half and Ubuntu on the other

+13. Configure Firewall, then update

 ________________________________________________________________________